Online reinforcement learning via sparse Gaussian mixture model Q-functions: Introduction

-In~\cite{Vu:eusipco:25}, GMM-QFs were used to develop an on-policy, offline policy-iteration (PI) framework that does not exploit experience data, which can bias agents toward suboptimal policies.
-In contrast, the present work proposes a PI framework that learns from online streaming data, simultaneously constructing an experience buffer that the agent can leverage to enhance exploration and policy evaluation.
-To reduce the number of learnable parameters, the novel class of sparse GMM-QFs (S-GMM-QFs) is introduced via Hadamard overparametrization, enabling a transparent and interpretable sparsification of model parameters---unlike in DeepRL, where sparsification typically targets network structures and often lacks interpretability.
-Learning with S-GMM-QFs is performed through online gradient descent on a suitably defined smooth objective over the Riemannian manifold of model parameters.
-Numerical tests on benchmark datasets show that S-GMM-QFs maintain strong performance while substantially reducing model complexity.
-They achieve results comparable to---and in some cases superior to---DeepRL models with significantly more parameters, and retain their effectiveness even in low-parameter-count regimes where sparse DeepRL methods fail to generalize.
-Owing to space limitations, detailed derivations, convergence analyses, and additional numerical tests will be reported in a separate publication.
+Building upon this foundation, the present work proposes an \textit{online} and \textit{off-policy} PI framework that learns from streaming data while simultaneously constructing an experience buffer.
+This buffer is actively exploited to enhance both exploration and mitigate biased nature of on-policy approaches.
+Furthermore, to improve the scalability and interpretability of GMM-QFs~\cite{Vu:eusipco:25, minh25tsp}, a novel class of sparse (S-)GMM-QFs is introduced via Hadamard overparametrization.
+This formulation enables explicit and transparent sparsification, yielding a compact mixture of a few geometrically meaningful Gaussians learned through online gradient-descent methods on a smooth objective defined over the Riemannian manifold of model parameters.
+This approach contrasts with DeepRL approaches, where sparsification typically targets network structures and often lacks interpretability.
+Numerical tests on benchmark datasets demonstrate that S-GMM-QFs maintain strong performance while substantially reducing model complexity.
+Results are comparable to---and in some cases surpass---those of DeepRL models which use significantly more parameters, while effectiveness is retained even in low-parameter-count regimes where sparse DeepRL methods fail to generalize.
+Due to space limitations, detailed derivations, convergence analyses, and additional numerical tests will be reported in a separate publication.